 Weekly downloads increased 50% the week after release and 20% thereafter—with no marketing.

-Cineplanet leaders believed that digital tools could help them differentiate themselves in a commoditized market.
+Cineplanet leaders believed that digital tools could help differentiate themselves in a commoditized market.
 They run an international cinema theater chain that operates in Latin America, where the movie distribution business is basically a low-ticket high-volume business.
-In collaboration with La Victoria Lab I researched and designed a new generation of digital experiences for exploring, booking, coordinating, purchasing and connecting with the customer.
+We researched and designed a new generation of digital experiences for exploring, booking, coordinating, purchasing and connecting with the customer.

 User Experience Manager—Teaching UX methodologies, coaching team members, hands-on design, advising on design strategy.

-Going to the movies is social event.
+Going to the movies is a social event.
 We found two distinct collaboration and decision patterns:

 These insights were the main input for the information architecture and interface design process.
 We used context information to deduce when a customer was in spontaneous or analytic mode.
 For example, location services triggered the spontaneous view within the mobile app when a user walked in the theater.